xmtg2o7/scramble-squares-solver/README.md

   <img src="https://user-images.githubusercontent.com/98617263/152667380-9d9bbea3-1c57-4fe4-b464-380bb15c6bac.png" />
 </p>

+The above example would be listed as 1b, 1a, 4b, 2a.
+The order needs to be clockwise in order for the puzzle to be solvable.

 ***Disclaimer*** As of 2/5/22, I am currently still working on this.
 I don't plan on spending more than a month on it.
 If the code is older than one month and this disclaimer is still up, I have abandonded this project.